SamiaMehrdad/FlowFive/README.md

 *Properties:*

-    - User : user object should has .avatar( a url to user image ) and a .chat value.
+    - User : user object should have .avatar( a url to user image ) and a .chat value.
     * Note: .chat value is in track hook and each new value will trigger this component to re-render and show new message. *
-    * Note: This component uses <AnimSpan> component to show message with typewriting animation effect. *
+    * Note: This component uses <AnimSpan> component to show messages with typewriting animation effect. *

 * GuestBar >   A single line info bar that that can be add or remove easily.